shihshen/Monocle/README.md

  - Here is the [online service].

- - The chrome offline extension is not ready yet.
+ - Here is the [chrome offline extension].

 Please use [Monocle-online] to develop.